Personal Profile

 He also obtained the higher medical degree of Doctor of Medicine - MD through scientific research on tumour antigens and publication of a thesis.
 His research was carried out at the prestigious Medical Research Council (MRC) Clinical Research Centre (CRC) then based at Northwick Park Hospital in Harrow, Middlesex.
 During his training he presented widely at International Meetings and won several competitive awards including a National Kidney Research Fund (NKRF) Grant, a Medical Research Council (MRC) Training Fellowship, the Shackman Travelling Fellowship to the Cleveland Clinic, USA and a British Urological Foundation (BUF) Fellowship to Vanderbilt University, USA.

 Mr Fowlis has been in medical practice for 37 years, with over 24 years’ experience as a Consultant Urological Surgeon.
 His first 27 years of practice were spent in the National Health Service (NHS), where he worked for 15 years as a Consultant.
-For the last 9 years he has been in full-time Independent Urology Practice, and his practice encompasses all aspects of general urology, with sub-speciality interests in oncology and stone disease.
+For the last 9 years he has been in full-time Independent Urology Practice, and his practice encompasses all aspects of general urology, with sub-speciality interests in oncology, stone disease and paediatrics.

 Mr Fowlis was a recognised Royal of College of Surgeons of England (RCSEng) trainer while an NHS Consultant and was clinical lead for Oncology and Paediatrics at his NHS Trust.
 He is an Honorary Consulting Urological Surgeon at the Edward Francis Small Teaching Hospital (EFSTH) in The Gambia and an examiner for medical students at the University of the Gambia (UTG) Medical School.
 He has been carrying out charity work on behalf of the Societe International d’Urologie (SIU), the British Association of Urological Surgeons (BAUS) and the West African College of Surgeons (WACS) all over West Africa since he was appointed a consultant in 1996.
 He was a Committee Member of the BAUS Urology Overseas Link (UROLINK) for many years and initiated strong links with urology departments in Banjul, The Gambia; Dakar, Senegal; and Ibadan, Lagos & Benin City in Nigeria.